IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 ![](_attachments/shared-managing-7.png)

-Having been successfully authenticated, your browser will redirect and open to the **vCloud Director console**.
-From this page, you will be able to access many of the administrative functions for your VMware Shared platform (restricted from full administrative purposes for the purposes of this shared hands-on environment).
+After successfully authenticating, your browser will redirect to the **vCloud Director console**.
+From this page, you will be able to access many of the administrative functions for the VMware Shared environment (with some restrictions in place to ensure the safety and stability of the deployment).
 By default, the console will load to the **Data Centers** tab.
 Here you can inspect details on the virtual data center supporting your environment, which in the case of the example screenshot below is the ```bienko-vdc``` environment which was set up during the <a href="https://ibm.github.io/SalesEnablement-VMware-L3/Shared/Provisioning/" target="_blank">Provisioning</a> section earlier.
-A summary of the VDC's CPU, memory, and storage utilization is provided at the bottom of the page.
+A summary of the VDC's vCPU, memory, and storage utilization is provided at the bottom of the page.

 9. Let's explore other elements of the vCloud Director console.
 From the navigation menu along the top of the console dashboard, click the **Applications** tab.